Your ultimate guide to the best Black Friday deals to shop right now

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Best Black Friday deals 2021: Today’s top UK offers on vacuums, TVs, sound bars and more
+Best Black Friday deals 2021: Top UK offers on vacuums, TVs, sound bars and more

 Welcome to your cheat sheet to this year’s offers that are too good to miss